coupergateway/couper-examples/sending-jwt-upstream/README.md

       }
 ```

-[httpbin's](https://httpbin.org/) `/headers` endpoint reflects the sent request headers.
+[httpbin's](https://httpbin.org/) `/headers` endpoint reflects the request headers it has received.
 So we can see that the new header was actually sent.

 ```sh
 curl -i -H "Authorization: Bearer ey…" "localhost:8080/private/headers"